-- 1. From outside the hull, push the housing into the mounting hole using a twisting motion to squeeze out excess sealant. - 12° and 20° models-Point the arrow on the top of the transducer (and the cable exit) toward the keel (see Figure 1).
-This will align the angle of the element inside the transducer with the deadrise angle of your hull. - 2.
-Slide one of the washers onto the housing (see Figure 5).
+1. From outside the hull, thread the cable through the mounting hole.
+Push the housing into the mounting hole using a twisting motion to squeeze out excess sealant.

+12° and 20° models-From inside the hull, point the arrow on the top of the transducer (and the cable exit) toward the KEEL or centerline of the boat (Figure 1).
+This will align the angle of the element inside the transducer with the deadrise angle of your hull.

+- 2. From inside the hull, slide one of the washers onto the housing (Figure 5).
 Slide the spacer onto the housing until the open end rests against the washer.
 Add the remaining washer.
 Be sure a minimum of THREE threads are showing on the housing above the washer.
-If not, make the spacer shorter by cutting the open end (see Figure 6). - 3.
+If not, make the spacer shorter by cutting the open end (Figure 6). - 3.
 Screw the hull nut in place using slip-joint pliers.
 Be sure a minimum of ONE full thread is exposed above the hull nut.

-Cored Fiberglass Hull-Do not over tighten, crushing the hull.
-Wood hull-Allow the wood to swell before tightening the hull nut. - 4.
-The hull nut is secured with the two set screws supplied (see Figure 7).
-Apply marine sealant to the threads.
+Cored fiberglass hull-Do not over tighten, crushing the hull.
+Wood hull-Allow the wood to swell before tightening the hull nut.

+- 4. Secure the hull nut with the two set screws supplied (Figure 7).
+Apply marine sealant to the threads of the set screws.
 Using an Allen wrench, tighten each set screw until it makes contact with the housing threads.
-Continue to tighten an additional 1/8 to 1/4 turn. - 5.
-Remove any excess marine sealant on the outside of the hull to ensure smooth water flow over the transducer.
+Continue to tighten an additional 1/8 to 1/4 turn.
+This will hold the hull nut firmly in place.
+Failure to do so may allow the hull nut to vibrate loose. - 5.
+Remove any excess marine sealant on the outside of the hull to ensure smooth water flow under the transducer.